danielaparker/jsoncons/doc/ref/cbor/basic_cbor_cursor.md

 if a parsing error is encountered while processing the initial event.

-Note: It is the programmer's responsibility to ensure that `basic_cbor_cursor` does not outlive any source passed in the constuctor, as `basic_cbor_cursor` holds pointers to but does not own these resources.
+Note: It is the programmer's responsibility to ensure that `basic_cbor_cursor` does not outlive any source passed in the constuctor, as `basic_cbor_cursor` holds a pointer to but does not own this object.

 #### Parameters